HectorAlonso18/Lightninglib/README.md

 * [ITESM1 OVER UNDER Worlds QUAL autonomous](https://www.youtube.com/watch?v=LpFiJdZ04_4)

 ---
+## Installation
+How to install Lightning can be found [here](https://hectoralonso18.github.io/Lightninglib/docs/Getting-started/Installation).

+---

+## Upgrading
+How to upgrade Lightning can be found [here](https://hectoralonso18.github.io/Lightninglib/docs/Getting-started/Upgrading).

+---
+## Tutorials
+Lightning tutorials can be found [here](https://hectoralonso18.github.io/Lightninglib/docs/category/tutorials-).

+---

+## Documentation
+The Lightning Documentation can be found [here](https://hectoralonso18.github.io/Lightninglib/docs/category/documentation-).

+---

 ## Future work
 We working to introduce more features to lightning! and also creating the documentation page where you could see all the documentation that you need to use lightning.

+---

+## License
+This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, you can obtain one at http://mozilla.org/MPL/2.0/.